LispCookbook/cl-cookbook/debugging.md

 ~~~

 and recompile our code.
 You can achieve the same with a handy shortcut: `C-u C-c C-c`: the form is compiled with maximum debug settings.
 You can on the contrary use a negative prefix argument (`M--`) to compile for speed.
 And use a numeric argument to set the setting to it (you should read the docstring of `slime-compile-defun`).

+Likewise, you can apply maximum debug settings to all the code of your
+current buffer with `C-u C-c C-k`.
+Use the `M--` prefix for maximum speed.

 ## Step